Alfresco/alfresco-build-tools/README.md

 realpath: command not found
 ```

-This is because macosx lacks support for that, and can be fixed via:
+This is because macosx lacks support for that, and it can be fixed with:

 ```
 brew install coreutils